IIIF/cookbook-recipes/recipe/0047-homepage/index.md

 ## Restrictions

-Web pages related to the Manifest that are not its home should utilize the `metadata` property as a `label` and `value` pair.
+Web pages related to the object described by the Manifest that are not its home should utilize the `metadata` property as a `label` and `value` pair.

 ## Example